romland/smoozoo/README.md

 <link rel="stylesheet" href="./plugins/smoozoo-plugin-yours.css" />
 ```

-The .js file should export a class which will be instantiated by the Smoozoo on startup.
+The .js file should export a class which will be instantiated by Smoozoo on startup.

+For example:
 ```javascript
 export class YourSmoozooPlugin
 {